sup39/api-ts-gen/README.md

   pinned: boolean;
 }
 ```
-#### Constructor
+#### Constructor Function
-It also generates constructors with **strict type checking**.
+It also generates constructor function `Schema.from` with **strict type checking**.
-The constructor takes exactly one argument with literal object type.
+The constructor function takes exactly one argument with literal object type.
 If any property of the argument is not convertible to expected type, it throws an `BadValueError`.

 For example,